Click on the video below for Class 3

 Please ensure that children have the correct PE kit on school at all times.
 In the interests of safety, no jewellery, including earrings, should be worn on PE days.

-It would also be appreciated if all uniform (including PE kit and pumps) could be labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the summer term and we are aware how expensive it is!
+It would also be appreciated if all uniform (including PE kit and pumps and water bottles) could be labelled with your child’s full name and class – there was a lot of lost property left in school at the end of the Spring term and we are aware how expensive it is!

 Should you have any questions or concerns, please do not hesitate to contact your class teacher through Class Dojos or via the Office.
 Thank you in anticipation of your continued support.